maxwolf621/Notes/JavaNote/javanotes/lomBok.md

     int studentAge;
 }

-Student std = Student
+Student std = Student.builder()
-              .builder()
               .parentAge(55)
               .childAge(13)
               .studentAge(23)
               .build()
 ```
-- Note that we have to annotate all classes.
+- Note that we have to annotate all classes with `@SuperBuilder`
-`@SuperBuilder` cannot be mixed with `@Builder` within the same class hierarchy.
+- `@SuperBuilder` cannot be mixed with `@Builder` within the same class hierarchy.
 Doing so will result in a compilation error.